-Proposals received by the submission deadline will be evaluated by the Science Review Panels and the Time Allocation Committee.
-The proposal evaluations will be based on the criteria listed in this section.
-The numbered criteria are listed in descending order of importance.
+External science reviewers will evaluate proposals received by the submission deadline.
+The evaluations will be based on the criteria listed in this section.
+The criteria are listed in descending order of importance.

-- (1) The overall scientific merit of the proposed investigation and its potential contribution to the advancement of scientific knowledge. - (2) The extent to which the proposed investigation requires the unique capabilities of the Spitzer Space Telescope.
+- (1) The overall scientific merit of the proposed investigation and its potential contribution to the advancement of scientific knowledge. - 2) The extent to which the proposed investigation requires the unique capabilities of the Spitzer Space Telescope. - (3) The extent to which the proposed investigation addresses the main themes highlighted in the Astro2010 decadal survey report, supports Planetary science observations of targets in our Solar System, and/or develops the scientific landscape that will be explored by JWST or will help maximize the JWST scientific return. - (4) The technical feasibility and robustness of the proposed observations.

-- (3) The technical feasibility and robustness of the proposed observations. - (4) The extent to which the observations can be accommodated within routine Spitzer operations and the extent to which the overall science program enables an efficient use of the observatory. - (5) The long-term archival value of the proposed observations. - (6) For joint proposals requesting an award of time on other telescopes, the extent to which the project is fundamentally multi-wavelength in nature and both datasets are required to meet the science goals. - (7) The demonstrated competence and relevant experience of the Principal Investigator and any Co-Investigators as an indication of their ability to carry out the proposed research to a successful conclusion.
+- (5) The extent to which the observations can be accommodated within routine Spitzer operations and the extent to which the overall science program enables an efficient use of the observatory. - (6) The long-term archival value of the proposed observations. - (7) For joint proposals requesting an award of time on other telescopes, the extent to which the project is fundamentally multi-wavelength in nature and both datasets are required to meet the science goals. - (8) The demonstrated competence and relevant experience of the Principal Investigator and any Co-Investigators as an indication of their ability to carry out the proposed research to a successful conclusion.